KyleRego/anki_record/README.md

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and the created tag, and push the `.gem` file to [rubygems.org](https://rubygems.org).

 ### Development todos:
-- Document all readable or writable attributes
-- Refactor specs to use should (expectation rather than assertion)
 - Work on AnkiRecord::Note
-  - Reading, updating, saving notes to the collection.anki21 database
+  - Reading, updating, saving notes/cards to the collection.anki21 database
+    - Need to calculate the sha1 hash of the first field for checksum of note
   - Need validation logic of what makes the note valid based on the note type's card templates and fields
   - Not all notes can be in memory at once
+  - Creating note objects from existing records
 - Work on saving the collection (persist all changes)
   - Save updated deck
   - Save updated deck options group
   - Save updated note type
     - Card templates and fields
 - Methods for querying the database for cards

 ### Release checklist
 - Bump version